ppy/osu-wiki/news/2025/2025-09-30-moscow-osu-event-2025-recap.md

 ![](/wiki/shared/news/2025-09-30-moscow-osu-event-2025-recap/moe25-banner.jpg)

 This year’s Moscow osu!
-Event took place at Mosproducer, a concert hall situated in the center of Moscow, the capital of Russia.
+Event took place at Mosproducer, a concert hall situated at the center of Moscow, Russia.

 # Activities recap